ARMmbed/mbed-app-docs/docs/index.md

 Looking to get started quickly?
 You’ll need a smartphone, a web browser, and a development board that supports both BLE and mbed OS [BLE APIs](http://docs.mbed.org/docs/ble-intros/en/latest/).
 Follow these simple instructions to run one of our demo applications:

-1. Download the [mbed Provisioning app](faqs.md#how-do-i-get-the-app) to your smartphone.
+1. Download the [mbed app](faqs.md#how-do-i-get-the-app) to your smartphone.
 2. Compile and flash a [demo application](https://github.com/ARMmbed/equip-hello-mbed) onto your chosen development board.
-3. Open up the mbed Provisioning App and select the device from the list.
+3. Open up the mbed App and select the device from the list.
 Follow the instructions in the app.
 4. Let us know what you think!